austin-putz/GenSel/README.md

 # GenSel

-Anything related to GenSel program from Iowa State
+Anything related to GenSel program from Iowa State.
+Writen for genomic selection and GWAS analysis for linear and categorical traits.
+This program only handles animals with phenotypes **and** genotypes.
+Please refer to Hao Cheng's Julia package JWAS [here](https://github.com/reworkhow/JWAS.jl) for more information on this program.
+That package will handle more complex models (maternal, repeatability, etc) and single-step analyses based on their [GSE paper](https://gsejournal.biomedcentral.com/articles/10.1186/1297-9686-46-50).

 ## About